hungnd2905/Wikipedia-RESTful/README.md

 # RESTful :GET, POST, PUT, PATCH, DELETE
 1. GET:
   - /articles : fetch all the articles.
-  - /articles/hung: fetch article "hung"
+  - /articles/:articleTitle: fetch the article "articleTitle"

 2. POST:
   - /articles: create one new article

 3. PUT:
-  - /articles/hung: update the article on hung (completely)
+  - /articles/:articleTitle: update the article "articleTitle" (completely- all properties in JS Object)

 4. PATCH:
-  - /articles/hung: update the article on hung(partly)
+  - /articles/hung: update the article "articleTitle" (partly- one/some properties in JS Object)

 5. DELETE:
   - /articles: delete all the articles
-  - /articles/hung: delete the articles on hung
+  - /articles/hung: delete the article "articleTitle"